We exist to give every UNI student an opportunity to encounter the love of God and grow in relationship with Jesus and others.

 The mission that Jesus gave us (Matt.
 28:19-20) is why we exist.
 We love people and want to see them become disciples of Jesus and live the lives they were created to live.
 With that said, we don't see people as projects to be converted, but as potential new best friends.
 We believe that because Jesus loved us, we should love people with no strings attached.
 As we do this, many will come to know Jesus.

 Worship and deep love for Jesus is what motivates us to become like Him.
-Also, God yearns for a people who will worship Him with all that they have.
-With that said, we are deeply committed to worshipping Jesus both through living holy lifestyles and through singing songs to Him.
+God yearns for a people who will worship Him with all that they have.
+We are deeply committed to worshipping Jesus both through living holy lifestyles and through singing songs to Him.
 We believe that God moves supernaturally today through His Holy Spirit and expect to have encounters with Him in both times of personal and corporate worship.
 Because of this, our expectations that God will move powerfully in our times of worship are high every time we meet.

 Jesus did not come to be served, but to serve (Matt.
 20:28).
 As His followers, we embrace the same attitude and lay down our lives for others.
 As we do this, we find that serving others actually leads to joy and life.
-With this said, we want to be a humble group of people who are always willing to go the extra mile for others.
+We want to be a humble group of people who are always willing to go the extra mile for others.